vrastog/CipherChat/README.md

 ## How to Use

-1. Register two accounts in different browsers
+1. Register two accounts in different browsers.
-2. Click a username in the sidebar
+2. Click a username in the sidebar.
-3. ECDH handshake runs automatically
+3. ECDH handshake runs automatically.
-4. Start chatting — everything is encrypted
+4. Start chatting where everything is encrypted.

 ---

 ## Features

 - AES-256-GCM encryption + ECDSA signatures in the browser (WebCrypto API)
-- Live encryption visualiser — click the 🔍 button to watch messages encrypt in real time
+- Live encryption visualiser- click the button to watch messages encrypt in real time
 - Encrypted file transfer with progress bar
 - Message history loaded on startup
 - Typing indicators + online presence
-- Zero-knowledge server — only relays encrypted blobs
+- Zero-knowledge server, only relays encrypted blobs

 ---